 Disadvantages of NoSQL databases

-• Limited support for complex queries.
-NoSQL databases may struggle with complex queries involving multiple data relationships, as they typically lack the robust querying capabilities of SQL databases.
+- Limited support for complex queries.
+NoSQL databases may struggle with complex queries involving multiple data relationships, as they typically lack the robust query optimization capabilities of SQL databases.
 This can be a drawback for applications heavily reliant on complex data analytics services and reporting.

 Types of NoSQL databases